MitranR/FULL_ADDER_SUBTRACTOR/README.md

 endmodule

 ```
 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

-Developed by: RegisterNumber:
+Developed by: Mitran R

-*/
+RegisterNumber: 24006381

 **RTL Schematic**